spierala/mini-rx-store/libs/signal-store/README.md

 * Signal Store implements and promotes new **Angular best practices**:
     * **Signals** are used for **(synchronous) state**
     * **RxJS** is used for events and **asynchronous tasks**
-* Immutable Signal State: Immutability can be enforced with the Immutable State extension
 * Signal Store helps to streamline your usage of [RxJS](https://rxjs.dev/) and [Signals](https://angular.io/guide/signals): e.g. `connect` and `rxEffect` understand both Signals and Observables
 * Signal Store has first-class support for OOP style (e.g. `MyStore extends FeatureStore`), but offers also functional creation methods (e.g. `createFeatureStore`)
 * Simple refactor: If you used MiniRx Store before, refactor to Signal Store will be straight-forward: change the TypeScript imports, remove the Angular async pipes (and ugly non-null assertions (`!`)) from the template
+* Extensions
+    - Redux DevTools Extension: Inspect global state with the Redux DevTools
+    - Immutable Extension: Enforce Signal state immutability
+    - Undo Extension: Undo dispatched actions
+    - Logger Extension: console.log the current action and updated state

 ### Getting Started
 To install the @mini-rx/signal-store package, use your package manager of choice: